mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I had all of TinyPilot's account credentials in Bitwarden, so transferring ownership of accounts was smooth.
 I just added the new owner as an admin in our Bitwarden organization, and he took possession of all the accounts.

 The one account that couldn't transfer over was Google.
-I used Google Cloud Platform for some TinyPilot services, but I never created a dedicated TinyPilot GCP account.
-I just used a dedicated TinyPilot GCP project within my personal Google account.
+I used Google Cloud Platform for some TinyPilot services, and I had a dedicated TinyPilot GCP project, but it was within my personal Google account.
 I figured that when the time came, I'd just transfer the project to the new owner's GCP account.

 There's a big "Migrate" button at the top of the GCP project settings page, so I naïvely thought Google would allow me to push that button and specify the new owner's GCP account as the destination.